 e) Problems with the health of the foetus

 f) Husband or partner or parents want her to have an abortion

 But whatever her reasons are, it is not an easy decision to make.

-Abortion in Singapore is legal.
-Abortion is available on request during the first 24 weeks of gestation (first six months) unless the procedure is necessary to save the life or to prevent permanent injury to the physical or mental health of the pregnant woman.
+Although getting an abortion in Singapore is legal, it is only available on request during the first 24 weeks of gestation (first six months) unless the procedure is necessary to save the life or to prevent permanent injury to the physical or mental health of the pregnant woman.

 Abortion is restricted to citizens of Singapore, wives of Singapore citizens and women that have resided in Singapore for a minimum duration of four months.